Boris Johnson & the LebedevsA Funny Peculiar Friendship

 In 2019 Jim Cusick reported in openDemocracy that glamour model Katie Price had exposed her breasts to the then Foreign Secretary at a party at the Palazzo Terranova in 2016.
 Two years later a visibly hungover Johnson was photographed by other passengers at Perugia airport.
 The absence of the then Foreign Secretary’s protection officers was noted.

 It is important to remember, firstly, that intelligence reports are supposed to be secret and therefore they may have a lesser burden of proof than something written for the public domain.
 Secondly, the report is itself a summary of other work that has not emerged from the shadows.
 Thirdly, minor errors such as the author getting the correct title of Baron Siberia wrong suggests a lack of attention to detail.

 That said, the silence from Number Ten and the Lebedevs is striking.
 The Russian secret state under Vladimir Putin has used weapons of mass destruction, the radioactive poison Polonium 210 and the nerve agent Novichok, to kill British citizens.
 The idea that the Lebedevs’ “X-rated” parties might be used by others to capture sex kompromat, a classic operation by the KGB and its successor agencies, is not so far-fetched to be instantly discounted.

 For the moment, though, the only person who can launch an exhaustive investigation into whether the prime minister is a security risk is Boris Johnson – and that prospect is vanishingly remote.

-John Sweeney’s documentary for Byline TV, All the Kremlin’s Men, is due out early in 2022
+John Sweeney’s documentary for Byline TV, Kompromat, was released after this article was published in 2022